Essential Advanced Cello Books in Order of Study

 Whenever this piece is taught, students tend to get stuck at the top of the third page, with the double stops.
 This book gives ample exercises for mastering that (and every) section in this important Concerto.

-The Saint-Saens Cello Concerto No. 1, Volume Two
+The Saint-Saens Cello Concerto No. 1 Study Book, Part Two

 Students can now master the highly technical last “movement” of the Saint-Saens’ Cello Concerto No. 1.